 A Digital8® camcorder can record and play not only Digital8® tapes, but also both earlier formats.
 However, because of the way Digital8® camcorders were designed, they use twice as much tape.
 For example, a two-hour HI-8® or Video8® can only record 60 minutes worth of video in a Digital8® camcorder.

 In all three formats of 8mm video tape, the magnetic tape is wound around two plastic spools inside a hard outer case.
 Their size is not much larger than a typical audio cassette, but they operate much more like video cassettes.
-8mm video tape is used almost exclusively for filming amateur home movies and similar recordings, but has seen use in other ways as well.
-For example, Sony™ at one time manufactured professional quality equipment for video editing and production that used 8mm video tape.
+The 8mm tape is used almost exclusively for filming amateur home movies and similar recordings, but has seen use in other ways as well.
+For example, Sony™ at one time manufactured professional quality equipment for video editing and production that used 8mm tape.
 Many airlines also adopted the 8mm format in the 1980s for playing in-flight movies.

 As with all magnetic tape media, 8mm video tape is prone to signs of deterioration and losing its recorded contents over time.
 The usable life of tapes can be lengthened by keeping them out of direct sunlight in a dry, dust-free environment.
 Even with these precautions, it is a good idea to eventually transfer videos from 8mm video tape to another, more durable format, if preservation is desired.